 If you’re currently struggling with this issue, this article will provide you with a list of effective troubleshooting steps.
 Below you have a list of methods that other affected users have used in order to resolve the issue.
 Please follow each potential fix in order until you discover a solution that fixes the Shockwave Flash Player for you.
 Let’s begin.

-Before you do anything else, let’s make sure that Google Chrome is smart enough to disable the built-in Flash version if it detects that there’s another system-wide Flash installation.
+Before you do anything else, let’s make sure that Google Chrome is smart enough to disable the built-in Flash version if it detects that there’s another system-wide Flash enabled.

-Here’s a quick guide on how to Update Chrome to the latest version:
+Here’s a quick guide on updating Chrome to the latest version:

 - Open Google Chrome and click the action button (three-dot icon) in the top-right corner of the screen.